PostHog/posthog.com/contents/handbook/strategy/overview.md

       * PostHog 3000 UX = a design and UX uplift including dark mode
         * Why?
 Re-classify PostHog from a PM tool to a developer tool to better resonate with our audience.
 Reduce the friction in using multiple tools
       * More powerful querying
         * Why?
-Enable answering the long tail of questions that engineers have about their data
+Enable answering the long tail of questions that engineers have about their data, without them needing to set up a data warehouse to do this
       * Make it easy to evaluate the success of features
         * Why?
 Currently, it's manual and repetitive to do best practice evaluation of features.
 Or it's not possible e.g. we don't have session recordings on mobile
     * Launch the CDP as a full product